-The development of this revised pathway strategy has been aided by our Pathways Strategy Sunset Advisory Committee.
-This community based Advisory Committee consists of two Councillors and four community representatives from across Eurobodalla representing pedestrians, cyclists and people with a disability.
-Council is highly appreciative of the community members' input into the development of this pathway strategy.
-We record our thanks to community members Brad Rossiter, Elaine Heskett, Edward Proudfoot and Vicki Jones for the time they have volunteered to help develop this strategy.
+The development of this revised Pathways Strategy has been aided by our Pathways Strategy Sunset Advisory Committee.
+This community based Advisory Committee consists of two Councillors and four community members from across Eurobodalla representing pedestrians, cyclists and people with a disability.
+Council is highly appreciative of the community members' input into the development of this Pathways Strategy.
+We record our thanks to community members Danielle Brice, Brad Rossiter, Elaine Heskett, Edward Proudfoot and Vicki Jones for the time they have volunteered to help develop this Strategy.

-To allow the broader community to review, comment and have their views presented prior to finalisation of the strategy, the Advisory Committee assisted Council to develop a community engagement plan.
-This engagement plan includes media releases advertising the strategy, drop in sessions, community surveys and written submissions to Council, over an extended exhibition period of 42 days.
-The Advisory Committee will review all information from the engagement process and make recommendations to Council for its determination.
+To allow the broader community to review, comment and have their views presented prior to finalisation of the Strategy, the Advisory Committee assisted Council to develop a community engagement plan.
+This engagement plan includes media releases advertising the Strategy, drop in sessions, community surveys and written submissions to Council, over an extended exhibition period of 42 days.
+There were 182 respondents to the survey and an additional 57 written submissions received by Council.